ponylang/pony-tutorial/types/classes.md

   fun ref set_hunger(to: U64 = 0): U64 => _hunger_level = to
 ```

 The first function, `hunger`, is pretty straight forward.
 It has a result type of `U64`, and it returns `_hunger_level`, which is a `U64`.
 The only thing a bit different here is that no `return` keyword is used.
-This is because the result of a function is the result of the last expression in the function, in this case the value of `_hunger_level`.
+This is because the result of a function is the result of the last expression in the function, in this case, the value of `_hunger_level`.

 __Is there a `return` keyword in Pony?__ Yes.
 It's used to return "early" from a function, i.e. to return something right away and not keep running until the last expression.